MOBO Awards 2025

-The MOBO Awards 2025 is the 27th edition of the MOBO Awards.
+The MOBO Awards 2025 was the 27th edition of the MOBO Awards.
 It took place on 18 February 2025, at the Utilita Arena in Newcastle, England.
-It will honour achievements in music of black origin.
+It honoured achievements in music of black origin.
 Live streamed on YouTube, it is sponsored by Newcastle City Council, BBC, got2b, Marshall, LNER and Loco Music Company.
 Hosts for the ceremony are Eddie Kadi and Indiyah Polack.

 The nominations were announced on 4 December 2024, with Jorja Smith, Sampha, Bashy, Ghetts, Cleo Sol, Central Cee and Odeal leading with three nominations apiece.

-Nominees
+Winners and nominees

 Below is the list of nominees.
 Winners are listed first and highlighted in bold.